 When a person becomes a citizen, they are able to enjoy all the rights, privileges and protections that are conferred to all Australians.
 In most instances, being born in Australia automatically grants Australian citizenship.
 Otherwise, you are required to fulfil various obligations in order to be eligible to gain Australian citizenship.
 Individuals who are permanent residents and can meet the general criteria can become Australian Citizens.
 If you were born overseas, but one of your parents was an Australian Citizen or permanent resident at the time you were born, you may also be eligible for Australian Citizenship.

 Anyone who is a permanent resident, such as spouse or partner of an Australian, child of a former citizen, and eligible migrants or refugees can make an application to gain Australian citizenship.
-However, permanent residents should be aware that although they are allowed to vote in local government elections and serve in the Australian armed forces, this still does not confer automatic citizenship rights, and they must still undergo the citizenship application process.
+However, permanent residents should be aware that although they may be allowed to vote in local government elections in some Australian states and serve in the Australian armed forces, this still does not confer automatic citizenship rights, and they must still undergo the citizenship application process.

 The initial prerequisite that most applicants need to fulfil when attempting to gain citizenship is that they must demonstrate that they are of good character.
 In order for a person to prove that they are of good character, a penal clearance certificate is required if the applicant has spent a significant amount of time overseas, while also holding a permanent resident visa.